Table of Contents

 Camera Capabilities

-The HTC One X featured an impressive 8 MP rear camera with autofocus, LED flash, and support for Full HD 1080p video recording.
-HTC’s ImageSense technology enhanced camera performance, offering features such as simultaneous HD video and image recording, HDR (High Dynamic Range), and various shooting modes.
-The front-facing camera was 1.3 MP, suitable for video calls and selfies with decent quality.
+The One X was a wonder with its 8-MP rear camera featuring autofocus and an LED flash, along with the capability to record Full HD 1080p video.
+Camera performance was enhanced by HTC’s ImageSense technology, which enabled features such as simultaneous HD video and image recording, HDR (High Dynamic Range), and different shooting modes.
+The front camera was 1.3 MP, allowing for average-quality video calling and selfie shots.

 Battery Life